 The Pump-Action Tactical Shotgun

 I believe the pump action to be superior to the semi-auto as a tactical shotgun.
 It is more versatile than the semi-auto due to its ability to cycle nearly any type of ammo.
-With a 3-inch chamber, everything from Aguila Mini-Shells to 3-inch Magnum rifled slugs will run with aplomb and without the need for any adjustment.
+With a 3-inch chamberThe chamber is the rear end of the barrel where the cartridge is inserted to be fired. , everything from Aguila Mini-Shells to 3-inch Magnum rifled slugs will run with aplomb and without the need for any adjustment.
 This versatility explains why the 12-gauge pump shotgun is today’s law enforcement weapon of choice for launching less-lethal rounds.

 Another advantage of the pump shotgun is, unlike the semi-automatic shotgun, the pump shotgun does not require removing your hands from their firing positions to bring it to condition one (round chambered and ready to shoot).
 Quickly racking the action will allow you to almost instantly chamber a round and fire.
 In police training and qualification courses, nearly every course of fire starts in condition three.
 As the shotgun is brought to bear on the target, the round is chambered and fired on command.
 In law enforcement situations, I never carried a shotgun with a round chambered but stood ready to do so.